-Lesson Title: Diphthong Review Theme: Speaking and Listening Lesson Number: L4-L045 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Identify and pronounce diphthongs in words.
-Demonstrate understanding of the difference between diphthongs and pure vowel sounds.
-Identify diphthongs in sentences. on the board ( Write the word li identification on lesson). the board (see end of ce sentences on the
+Lesson Title: Diphthong Review Theme: Speaking and Listening Lesson Number: L4-L045 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
+Identify and pronounce diphthongs in words.
+2. Demonstrate understanding of the difference between diphthongs and pure vowel sounds.
+3. Identify diphthongs in sentences.
+Preparation 1.
+Write the word pairs for practice on the board (see end of lesson).
+2. Write the word list for sound identification on the board (see end of lesson).
+3. Write the practice sentences on the board (see end of lesson).

 - 1. Read the following words aloud:

 - a. die

 - b. sty

 - c. fry

-- d. eye
+- d. eve

 - 2. Ask pupils to identify the repeated sound.
 (Answer: /ai/ which sounds like the letter 'i')

 - 3. Tell pupils that in this lesson they will review diphthongs.